Follow me on social media!

 3) Living expenses

 Everything I pay to live will go here.
-It’s basically my basic needs category.
+It’s my basic needs category.

-Groceries, cantine and hygiene: Many people divide the toiletries and groceries, but honestly, this becomes a chore I don’t want to handle.
-I told you that you can split up your ynab categories to hundreds.
+Groceries, cantine, and hygiene: Many people divide the toiletries and groceries, but honestly, this becomes a chore I don’t want to handle.
+I told you that you can split up your YNAB categories into hundreds.
 But always think about what you achieve with that – what’s the benefit of knowing that you paid 20€ for toiletries?
 I don’t see any.

 Rent: My monthly rent payment goes here.
 If I ever own a house, my mortgage would go in this category.

 Electricity: No need to say anything!